bwvoss/failure-patterns-essay/README.md

 end
 ```

-Metaprogramming is a dangerous art, but here we are leveraging it well.
-After ```including``` the module, Ruby calls the ```included``` callback where I get all of the instance methods defined on the class and define aliases around them to rescue and fail fast.
+After ```including``` the module, Ruby calls the ```included``` callback where all of the instance methods defined on the class receive aliases to provide fail fast error handling.

-If a failure happens, I eventually will call that method name on the handler:
+If a failure happens, the handler is sent the method with the data and the error that occurred:

 ```ruby
 require 'error'